KhushalGoyal15/rps-game/README.md

 # rps-game
-this is a rock paper scissor game made with help of HTML, CSS, JAVASCRIPT
+this is a rock paper scissor game made with help of HTML